gvwilson/thirdbit/src/fiction/santas/index.md

 Santazilla had broken into a trot, each step eating up half a city block.

-Shady Ann reached back and tugged on Finner's sleeve.
+The Elfabot tugged on Finner's sleeve.
-"Get ready!
+"Get ready!"
-When I slow down for the next turn, you jump!"

 Finner looked back again.
 The enormous santasaurus rex was closing fast.
 "We're not going to make it!"

-Shady Ann beamed.
+The Elfabot's eyes flashed rapidly.
-"Sure we will!
+"Sure we will.
 I brought presents!"
 They flipped the safety cover off a big red button[^red-button] and punched it with their fist.

-[^red-button]: Shady Ann had spent almost a day to choosing an appropriate button.
+[^red-button]: Shady Ann and Finner had spent almost a day to choosing an appropriate button.
 It had to be red—tradition demanded nothing less—but they dithered for a while between one with the word "DANGER!" stamped on it and another shaped like a skull and crossbones.
 In the end, they went with both.

 *Clunk!*
 The hitch connected to the last car in the train snapped open.
 As the rest of the train pulled away from it,
-Shady Ann counted,
+The Elfabot counted,
 "One smelly reindeer, two smelly reindeer…"
 At "five",
 the car exploded.